B.A. Art, University of Dallas, 1980 M.F.A. Painting, Yale University, 1989

-Jaime Arredondo's interests include painting and Mesoamerican art, Culture, and religion.
-He has taught at NYU, the Parsons School of Design, Pratt Institute, and The New School.
-Arrendondo is the recipient of numerous awards, including the Ford Foundation Fellowship, the Mid-Atlantic Foundation Fellowship, and the New York Foundation for the Arts Fellowship.
-In addition, he has had many solo and group shows in galleries and museums throughout the United States.
-Born and raised in Dallas, Texas he is the son of a primarily Native American father of Mexican heritage, and a Tejana mother.
-He has traveled extensively throughout Mexico and Central America studying the ruins and Cultures of that region.
-At Gallatin, he teaches a course entitled of Fire and Blood: Art-Making and Mythology of Mexico.
-Arredondo received his B.A. in Art from the University of Dallas and his M.F.A. in Painting from Yale University.
+Jaime Arredondo has taught at NYU, the Parsons School of Design, Pratt Institute, and The New School.
+Arrendondo has been the recipient of numerous awards, including a Ford Foundation Fellowship, a Mid-Atlantic Foundation Fellowship, and a New York Foundation for the Arts Fellowship.
+He has had many solo and group shows in galleries and museums throughout the United States.
+Born and raised in Dallas, Texas, Arrendondo is the son of a primarily Native American father of Mexican heritage and a Tejana mother.
+He has traveled extensively throughout Mexico and Central America, studying the ruins and cultures of that region.

 Teaching and Research Interests